 The only time Financial Samurai was down for more than several hours was when a construction worker accidentally sliced a main internet cable underground.
 Whenever there is a traffic surge or anticipated traffic surge on Financial Samurai, we have proper caching in place.
 I could tap some keys to shut down my site as well, but I won’t.

 If the online brokerage firms are not purposefully shutting their digital doors, then there is some serious incompetence going on because people’s livelihoods are being affected.
+A digital bank run feels scary because your stocks are crashing and you start imagining losing all you money.

 If you are an investor, you’ve got to ask yourself this question: during a large and sustained market correction, will you be able to place trades or access your capital?